VictorTagayun/NUCLEO-G474RE_DAC_DMA_LL-HAL_TIM6_HRTIM/readme.md

 	  GPIOC->BSRR = (1<<(8+16));
 ![]()

+As shown, we cannot use **HAL_DAC_Start_DMA** every time we need to change the waveform on the fly due to very long duration of 1.25ms.
+As out DAC speed is 2MHz! or 500nS!

 ### Find where/what ode to update/change the new data to feed to DMA, in _stm32g4xx_hal_dac.c_

 #### Error